tobilg/mesos-framework-boilerplate/README.md

 ## Scheduler customization

-The [mesos-framework](https://github.com/tobilg/mesos-framework) documentation applies for all the possible usages of scheduler (and possible executors).
+The [mesos-framework](https://github.com/tobilg/mesos-framework) documentation applies for all the possible usages of the Scheduler (and possible Executor) classes.
 Also, have a look at the [examples](https://github.com/tobilg/mesos-framework/tree/master/examples)!

 The following sub-chapters are a walk-through of the scheduler configuration for this project.